Chicago

 - Day 1 Arrival: Check in at Chicago Athletic Association Hotel, settle near the event zone, and open your first local meal block.

-- Day 1 Peak: Center the night around 2025 Chicago Music Festival Weekend and then push into post-event fan energy at Murphy's Bleachers.
+- Day 1 Peak: Center the night around Beyonce Chicago 2025 and then push into post-event fan energy at Murphy's Bleachers.

 - Day 2 Closeout: Use daytime space for Chicago Architecture River Cruise, then finish with Alinea before departure.